datamesh-architecture/datamesh-architecture.com/README.md

 - [ ] TODO: Picture of the Data Mesh Concept.

-In 2019, the term *Data Mesh* was coined by [Zhamak Dehghani](https://martinfowler.com/articles/data-monolith-to-mesh.html).
+The term *Data Mesh* was coined by [Zhamak Dehghani](https://martinfowler.com/articles/data-monolith-to-mesh.html).

 ## Why